nccgroup/WindowsDACLEnumProject/README.md

 ###### Features
 The fifth tool released as part of this project.
 Will enumerate:
 * Registry keys and access control lists
-* Alert on files or directories with access control which appear weak
+* Alert on keys with access control which appear weak
 * -s parameter to exclude all but the most suspicious output (see -h).
 * -x paramater to only alert on suspicious output (see -h).